 Pain Relief – Cannabinoid receptors (molecules that bind cannabinoids) have been studied in the brain, spinal cord and nerve endings throughout the body to understand their roles in pain relief.
 Cannabinoids have been studied for anti-inflammatory effects that may play a role in pain relief.
 In 2009, researchers at Complutense University in Spain found that THC induced the death of cancer cells on the brain in a process known as “autophagy.”

-THC and marijuana are promoted to relieve pain, control nausea and vomiting and stimulate appetite in people with cancer.
+THC and cannabis are promoted to relieve pain, control nausea and vomiting and stimulate appetite in people with cancer.